 One of my favorite Buffalo Bunch remixes is of Modjo’s “Chillin“?
 How did you end up remixing that?

 It happened because we were friends with the guys from Modjo.
-Romain Tranchart used to share a studio space with us for a 1 or 2 years.
+Romain Tranchart used to share a studio space with us for a one or two years.
 I remember that we were playing Playstation next door whilst he was chopping up the Chic sample for “Lady“.
-It used to drive us crazy, haha.
+It used to drive us crazy (laughs).
 We had heard it so many times before it was done that we were like, “Arrgh, please stop…“.
 But Romain used to spend a lot of time alone working on his stuff, which was a sign of his work ethic.
 Paul and I were the opposite; we weren’t serious producers in the beginning.
 We were always sleeping or smoking joints when we should have been working.
 We’d start a track, but then quit after a little while because we were too tired from watching movies the night before.
-It was just stupid of us, because that was a period when The Buffalo Bunch was getting a lot of attention, and it was the biggest chance we would have in the music industry.
+It was just stupid of us, because that was a period when The Buffalo Bunch was getting a lot of attention, and it was the biggest chance we had in the music industry.
 Even if we’d released music we weren’t happy with, people would have still listened to it.
 There were artists making better stuff than us, but no-one paid attention to them because they weren’t in the same circles we were.
 Of course, hard work is important, but so is luck.
 All bands get a point where a random situation or meeting can change everything, depending on which way they go or who the know.
 I’ve had many crossroads like that.

 But despite your work ethic, The Buffalo Bunch still released some classic stuff.
 Wouldn’t you agree?

-I know we had some good releases, but I had mixed feelings about other things, to be honest.
+I know we had some good releases, but I had mixed feelings about other things.
 Sometimes we would work for days on a track and get nowhere, or we’d use ideas that we didn’t think were that good, even if it turned out that our fans liked it.
 For example, one of the most well-received remixes we did was of Phoenix’s “If I Ever Feel Better“.
 But after we finished it, Paul and I were like, “It’s kind of cool, but….“.
 We thought the vocal loop in the beginning was stupid.
 The bass-line was okay, but we didn’t feel it was aggressive enough.
 But after we handed the remix to Pedro Winter, he called us later and said “We just played your remix at the club and everyone went crazy! “, and we were like, “What?? “.
 We didn’t get it…

 It seems to me like the public made the right choice.
 Yeah, the vocal loop does sound funny in the beginning, but otherwise it’s a good remix.

 I’m not saying that our music was generally bad; just that it wasn’t as great as it could have been.
 Here’s a funny story about that: Stardust released “Music Sounds Better With You” at the same time as the “Buffalo Club” EP and “Rock Shock”.
-Thomas sent off all 3 of them as white label releases to one of the biggest music magazines in England, in the hope that they would review them.
+Thomas sent off all three of them as white label releases to one of the biggest music magazines in England, in the hope that they would review them.
 When he got back the reviews, there was one which said “The Buffalo Club EP is amazing, and will most likely be the biggest hit of the year!”.
 We were like “What??
 That can’t be right…Maybe he made a mistake? “.
 We had already heard how amazing “Music Sounds Better With You” was, and in fact, we didn’t even care about the “Buffalo Club” EP anymore because we were so excited for the release of the Stardust single.
 So the review made no sense to us.
 But we later found that the writer had mixed up the singles….He was actually talking about “Music Sounds Better With You”, but wrote “The Buffalo Bunch” by mistake.
 We were like, “duh…of course “.
-We had already guessed that maybe he mixed them up, and we were right, haha.
+We had already guessed that maybe he mixed them up, and we were right (laughs).

 Maybe part of the reason that the Phoenix remix was successful is because popular DJs were playing it a lot in their sets?